Custom CheatSweep rules permit Survey Programmers (SPs) to add new rules to CheatSweep, or disable existing rules, for a given survey.

 When creating custom rules, be conscious and think about all rules in effect in the survey source.
 For example, if one rule is defined as 0.001 and another as 0.999, you could wind up at 0.5 if both are true.
 In this case, the two rules likely would result in a score that no longer serves its intended purpose (“nullified”).
 Another example is that, if you have one rule as 0.9999, but then the respondent is flagged with a few “good” factors, they could end up with a csp score of 0.975.
 In this example, users should be cautious of where they establish their CheatSweep threshold in order to effectively sweep the desired “bad” respondents.

-The 'id' and 'test' keys are required, and at least one of either 'good' or 'bad'.
+Each CS rule requires an integer ID, a test tag for the rule definition, and either a good or a bad.
 When adding a rule, the 'test' should always evaluate to a number greater than 0 and less than 1.

 Disable a rule